 There are quite a few bugs who would like to chomp on your pumpkins—particularly squash bugs, squash vine borers, and aphids.
-You can wash the aphids off with a strong blast of water from the hose.
-Squash bugs are a little trickier to eradicate.
-My friends at The Free Range Life and Little Sprouts Learning have some great ways to get rid of these garden killers.
+Here are several natural ways to get rid of aphids.

 Watch out for powdery mildew, because once it takes hold it can be hard to get rid of.
 Prevent it by watering with a drip line (not overhead sprinklers) and removing some vines or leaves to promote air circulation.
 Don’t compost leaves with powdery mildew–throw them away so it doesn’t infect your entire garden.